MindFreeze/ha-vnc-web-browser/README.md

   - `resolution`: The resolution of the display (e.g., "1920x1080")
   - `port`: VNC port number (must be between 5901 and 5908).
 This is the port used in the docker container.
 You can map it to another port in the addon's network configuration
   - `depth`: Color depth in bits (8-32, defaults to 16).
 Common values are 8, 16, 24, or 32.
 There seem to be some issues with 8 bit depth so be careful with that value
+  - `view_only`: Optional boolean to enable view-only mode (defaults to false).
+When enabled, keyboard and pointer events from VNC clients will be ignored
 - `vnc_password`: Password for VNC connections (required)

 ## Usage